-We initiated our clinical program in interstitial lung disease, or ILD, in 2016.
+We initiated our clinical program in PH associated with interstitial lung disease, or PH-ILD, in 2016.
 During May 2017, we announced completion of our Phase 2 study using INOpulse therapy to treat PH associated with idiopathic pulmonary fibrosis, or PH-IPF.